aws-samples/eks-workshop/content/intermediate/310_opa_gatekeeper/policy-example-1.md

 ConstraintTemplate describes the [Rego](https://www.openpolicyagent.org/docs/latest/#rego) that enforces the constraint and the schema of the constraint.
 The schema constraint allows the author of the constraint (cluster admin) to define the contraint behavior.

-In this example, the cluster admin will force the use of unprivileged containers in the cluseter.
+In this example, the cluster admin will force the use of unprivileged containers in the cluster.
 The OPA Gatekeeper will look for the securitycontext field and check if `privileged=true`.
 If it's the case, then, the request will fail.

 ```bash
 cat > /tmp/constrainttemplate.yaml <<EOF